 This past weekend we discovered a fun new family game…jelly bean roulette!
 It was after dinner, we were watching TV and I had a craving for something sweet & fruity!
 All I could find in the kitchen was an unopened bag of Gimbal’s Gourmet Jelly Beans leftover from Easter (Ha!
 Don’t judge!)
 So I opened them up and dumped them into a big shallow bowl so we could easily distinguish between all the flavors.
 The bag had one of those guides on the back where you can figure out that the transparent green one with the dark green spots is the “Baja Margarita” flavor and the opaque green one with the dark green spots is the “Perfectly Pear” flavor.
 Ha!
 Reading glasses anyone?
 So the game went like this: One family member closes his eyes and opens his mouth.
 The other family members conspire to pick the strangest jelly bean flavor to pop into the victims mouth at which time they have to determine what the mystery flavor is by savoring the jelly bean and looking at the guide on the package.
 The “Buttered Popcorn, Honey, Toasted Marshmallow and Tiramisu” flavors were big stumpers!
 My favorite flavors were “Lemon Meringue, Key Lime, Tangerine and Mango.”
 After too many rounds of jelly bean roulette, shame set in and we disposed of the evidence.

-Those mango and citrus jelly beans must have triggered something in my taste buds, because all I could think about making this week was a perfect batch of fruity bars!
-Should have been fairly simple…
+Those mango and citrus jelly beans must have triggered something in my taste buds, because all I could think about making this week was a perfect batch of citrus-y bars!

 Lemon Brownies w/ Macadamia Nuts & White Chocolate Chips: